-At the federal level, Cabinet Resolution No. 4 of 2019 sets out the requirements for contracts to be executed with the UAE Federal Government, ministries and federal agencies.
-In relation to public private partnerships carried out by the federal entities, the UAE Cabinet has issued Resolution 1/1 of 2017 on the procedures manual for partnership between federal entities and the private sector.
+At the federal level, Federal Law No. 11 of 2023 on Procurement in the Federal Government and Cabinet Resolution No. 4 of 2019 set out the requirements for contracts to be executed with the UAE Federal Government, ministries and federal agencies.
+Moreover, Federal Law No. 12 of 2023 regulates public private partnerships (PPPs) between the federal entities and the private sector.